fergus-waterhouse/IARC-Urban-Rural-Incidence/README.md

 ## Overview

-This repository contains a Bayesian hierarchical modelling framework designed to estimate the Incidence Rate Ratio (IRR) for cancer incidence associated with a specific continuous covariate (e.g., the standardized percentage of the population living in urban areas within a registry catchment).
+A Bayesian hierarchical model used to estimate the Incidence Rate Ratio (IRR) for cancer incidence associated with a specific continuous covariate (e.g., the standardized percentage of the population living in urban areas within a registry catchment).

 The model relies on incidence data derived from the **Cancer Incidence in 5 Continents (CI5)** and **NORDCAN** datasets.
 By structuring the spatial hierarchy at the global, continental, regional, and country levels, the model leverages information across geographical tiers to produce robust, smoothed posterior estimates of covariate effects on cancer risk.